sphinx-contrib/spelling/pyqt4/doc/index.rst

    :dir:`py:method` directive, except that the resulting markup marks the generated signature a signal.

+To reference such a signal, use the equally named role :role:`pyqt4:signal`:

+.. role:: pyqt4:signal

+   Reference a signal documented with :dir:`pyqt4:signal`

 Though the ``pyqt4`` domain is derived from the Python domain and can thus work as drop-in replacement for it, you should not use this directive as default domain, unless you are documenting a project consisting solely of